GLP-1, explained: why your body already speaks this language

 A plain-language primer on the hormone behind GLP-1 medicines — and why they amplify a conversation your body is already having.

-That’s why every plan starts with a licensed physician, not a checkout.
-The right medicine, at the right dose, for the right person is a clinical judgment — read the Important Safety Information and let a doctor make the call with you.
+That is why every plan starts with a licensed physician, not a checkout.
+The right medicine, at the right dose, for the right person is a clinical judgment — read the Important Safety Information and let a doctor make that call with you.

 Medically reviewed by Vive’s licensed physicians.
 Meet the clinicians →